9 Strategies to Boost a Child’s Positive Thinking

 Read Time: min

-We can all get a little down on ourselves from time to time.
-Negative thinking can cause us to feel sad and angry, feel bad about ourselves and others, avoid activities, ruin relationships and more.
-Our brains also tend to dwell a lot more on those negative thoughts than the more helpful positive ones.
+We can all get down on ourselves from time to time.
+Negative thinking can cause us to feel sad and angry, feel bad about ourselves and others, avoid activities, ruin relationships, and more.
+Our brains also tend to dwell more on those negative thoughts than on the more helpful positive ones.
 Kids are no exception.

 9 Positive Thinking Strategies